ikechukwugeorge-web/cybersecurity-labs/screen.shots/reverse-shell/README.md

 This exercise helped me understand how reverse shells are used during penetration testing after a successful exploitation.
 I also learned how an interactive shell improves the ability to navigate a compromised system during an authorized security assessment.
 Most importantly, I gained a better understanding of why organizations should validate user input, restrict command execution, monitor suspicious network connections, and apply the principle of least privilege to reduce security risks.

-## Disclaimer

-This exercise was completed in my own authorized DVWA lab environment for educational and defensive cybersecurity training only.